 - Less urine released (kidney transplant)

-- Shortness of breath and less ability to exercise (heart transplant)
+- Shortness of breath and less ability to exercise (heart transplant or lung transplant)

 - Yellow skin color and easy bleeding (liver transplant)

 A biopsy of the transplanted organ can confirm that it is being rejected.
 A routine biopsy is often performed periodically to detect rejection early, before symptoms develop.

 When organ rejection is suspected, one or more of the following tests may be done before the organ biopsy:

 The goal of treatment is to make sure the transplanted organ or tissue works properly, and to suppress your immune system response.
 Suppressing the immune response may prevent transplant rejection.

 Medicines will likely be used to suppress the immune response.
 Dosage and choice of medicines depends on your condition.
 The dosage may be very high while the tissue is being rejected.
 After you no longer have signs of rejection, the dosage will likely be lowered.

 Some organ and tissue transplants are more successful than others.
 If rejection begins, medicines that suppress the immune system may stop the rejection.
 Most people need to take these medicines for the rest of their life.